jekirl/poketrainer/README.md

     * USE_GOOGLE will enable google walking directions for navigation
      * You will probably need to provide an api key in `GMAPS_API_KEY` to avoid rate limits
     * `STEP_SIZE` corresponds to how many meters you want to move at most between server calls, set this around 4-6 for walking or 100-200 for really, really fast driving
+    * `WANDER_STEPS` will set the distance a pokestop can be away before and still allow us to wander off the walk path.
+This allows you to get pokestops that aren't close to the sidewalk/road.
+If you don't set it we won't wander off the path.
     * `MIN_KEEP_IV` is the minimum pokemon IV that you want to keep, note that the highest CP pokemon you have will always be kept regardless of its IV
      * Setting this to 0 will never transfer anything
     * `KEEP_CP_OVER` Never transfer any pokemon above this CP